heedy/heedy/README.md

 Heedy itself is very limited in scope.
 Most of its power comes from the plugins that allow you to integrate it with other services.
 Some plugins worth checking out:

 - [fitbit](https://github.com/heedy/heedy-fitbit-plugin) - sync heedy with Fitbit, allowing you to access and analyze your wearables' data.
-- notebook - *coming soon:* Use jupyter notebooks to analyze heedy data
+- [notebook](https://github.com/heedy/heedy-notebook-plugin) - analyze data directly within Heedy with Jupyter notebooks.

 # Building